janikvonrotz/janikvonrotz.ch/content/post/2014-01-27-apache-vhost-with-ssl-certicate-converted-from-pfx-export-file.md

   - Apache
 tags:
   - apache
-  - certifcate
   - certificate
   - convert
   - file
-  - from
-  - key
-  - open
-  - pfx
-  - private
+  - private key
-  - server
+  - web server
   - ssl
-  - using
-  - vhost
-  - web
+  - virtual host
 ---
 This is an simple example for an Apache vHost SSL vHost configuration: